 After a week in Portugal, I’m off to Spain – so I’ll be staying in the sunny south.

-Until then – and stay on the road,
+Until then – see you on the road,

 Your Ronny